bloodlust666/TextFlex-documentation/docs/index.md

 TexFlex offers versatile control over your text animation properties, including Position, Rotation, Scale, and more.
 You can manage these properties in two ways:

-- 1 Slider Controls: Adjust the values using intuitive sliders to fine-tune the animation effortlessly.
+- 1 -Slider Controls: Adjust the values using intuitive sliders to fine-tune the animation effortlessly.
-- 2 UI Panel Input: Manually enter precise values directly in the Textflex UI panel for exact control, once you've made your adjustments, click the Reset button to apply your changes and instantly update the animation, ensuring a seamless and efficient workflow.
+- 2 -UI Panel Input: Manually enter precise values directly in the Textflex UI panel for exact control, once you've made your adjustments, click the Reset button to apply your changes and instantly update the animation, ensuring a seamless and efficient workflow.